CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

         172.16.130.44/32
     cumulus@leaf01:~$

-### <span>Show the VRF Routing Table in FRR</span>
+### <span>Display the VRF Routing Table in FRR</span>

-Run the `net show route vrf <vrf-name>` command to examine the VRF routing table.
-In the context of EVPN, this command is relevant for symmetric routing to verify that remote host and prefix routes are installed in the VRF routing table and point to the appropriate gateway next hop.
+Run the `net show route vrf <vrf-name>` comand to examine the VRF routing table.
+This command is not specific to EVPN.
+In the context of EVPN, this command is relevant when symmetric routing is deployed and can be used to verify that remote host and prefix routes are installed in the VRF routing table and point to the appropriate gateway next hop.

     cumulus@leaf01:~$ net show route vrf vrf1
     show ip route vrf vrf1